ashikibrahim07/html-css-surey-form/README.md

 # HTML CSS Survey Form

-This is a simple HTML/CSS survey form that I built some time ago.
-I am in the process of uploading my old small projects to GitHub, and this is one of them.
+This is a simple HTML/CSS survey form.

 ## Table of Contents